-However, a worry-free weekend away from the bright lights of the city can end abruptly if you don’t think ahead to bring along the essentials.
+However, a worry-free weekend away from the bright lights of the city can end abruptly if you don’t think ahead to bring along the essential outdoor gear.
 While a last-minute trekking trip can be exhilarating, being unprepared is far removed from that emotion.
 Before you find your head in the clouds, make sure your feet are on the ground with these five things that you should never leave without (all of which you should be able to find at your local REI or outdoor store).

 1. Footwear Appropriate for the Terrain

 When you are going to be walking or hiking for the better part of an afternoon or longer, then you should put a lot of thought into what you will have on your feet.
 Wearing regular running shoes or boots without a good grip can result in slips and falls, as well as twisted ankles and a myriad of other accidents that can leave you on the sidelines for the next few months.
 When you are selecting shoes for hiking, or shoes for safari or shoes for extended walking, be sure to do your research.
-Read reviews on the shoes or boots, and look on trusted authority sites for merchandise.
+Read reviews on shoes, and look on trusted authority sites for merchandise.

 2. Plenty of Water and Extra Food